ten-protocol/go-ten/design/fast_finality.md

 ### Sequencer identity

 The sequencer's identity is given in the management contract on the L1 as a set of enclave attestations.
-This serves two purposes:

-* It allows other nodes to verify that the light batches and rollups are created by the sequencer
+This allows other nodes to verify that the light batches and rollups are created by the sequencer.
+We use a set instead of a single attestation to allow faster failover in the case of a sequencer node crashing (see the section `Resilience`, below).
-* It prevents non-sequencer nodes from entering "sequencer mode" to evaluate the impact of a given light batch

 Each attestation matches one of the sequencer's enclaves, and contains the hash of that enclave's key.
 Since the attestations are unique per machine, the enclaves cannot be impersonated.
 The foundation admin will then whitelist